f-actions/diffenator2/readme.md

     # Required: True
     path: ''

-    # Method to fetch previous fonts for comparison.
+    # Method to fetch older fonts for comparison.
 Choose from
     # 'googlefonts' or 'github-release'.
     # Required: False
     fetch-before: ''